lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In case of an incorrect MIC, the receivers wait for fragment belonging to the same window or the expiration of the Inactivity timer which will Abort the transmission.

+At the end of the transmission after the All-1 and the correct MIC have been received and ACK is sent to confirms the end of the correct transmission.

 ### Bitmap Optimization